lukedoolittle/w205_2017_summer/exercise_2/utility/architecture.md

 In order to run the application follow the instructions present in the `readme.txt` file in the root directory.

 ## Potential Improvements
+### Configuration
+The credentials for the PostgreSQL instance are stored in two places `extweetwordcount.config` and `tweetwordcount.clj`.
+This could cause maintainance issues.

 ### Scalability
 The scripts `finalresults.py` and `histogram.py` are not implicitly scale-out ready.
 Since they only query the local instance of Postgres each will only have local results.
 In order to create a truely scale-out solution an application would have to be built across the nodes to run those queries on each instance and then aggregate the results.